markhuot/voyage/README.md

 - `sourceKey` and `destinationKey` keep track of the mapping between source data and destination data.
 This allows you to upsert data multiple times.

-### Phases

-Voyage ships with a `DefaultPhase` and a `RelationsPhase`.
-The intent of this separation is to avoid circular logic.
-For example, if you are importing a blog you don't want to have to collect a post, with it's authoer, with it's category in one run.
-That could create a circular dependency if the post is related to author one and the author is related back to the post via a "featured" field.
-Instead, it is recommended that you

 ### Installation

 Install the package via `composer require --dev markhuot/voyage`.
 Once the library is installed you need to define the